tcswp/debayer/README.md

 In homogeneity-directed interpolation, two separate images are produced by interpolating along either direction, i.e., horizontally and vertically.
 Each image is converted to a perceptually uniform color space such as CIELAB.
 Within this space, the pixels at each location in both copies are compared with their neighbors.
 A decision is then made to determine which of the two has greater local homogeneity.

-The LMMSE method estimates of a missing primary color sample in both horizontal and vertical directions then combines the two to reconstruct the channels, we can use any interpolation method to interpolate the missing green samples at red and blue pixel (in this case we used second-order Laplacian interpolation filter), then interpolate the missing red and blue samples at green samples
+The LMMSE method estimates of a missing primary color sample in both horizontal and vertical directions then combines the two to reconstruct the channels, we can use any interpolation method to interpolate the missing green samples at red and blue pixel (in this case we used second-order Laplacian interpolation filter), then interpolate the missing red and blue samples at green samples, for details, please check [LMMSE description](https://github.com/tcswp/debayer/blob/main/docs/LMMSE.pdf)

 ### Division of labor
 The LLMSE approach will be implemented and demonstrated by Feiyu Wang.